-Under The Nasdaq Stock Market ("Nasdaq") listing standards, a majority of the members of a listed company's Board must qualify as "independent," as affirmatively determined by the Board.
+Under Nasdaq listing standards, a majority of the members of a listed company's Board must qualify as "independent," as affirmatively determined by the Board.
 The Board consults with the Company's counsel to ensure that the Board's determinations with respect to independence are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.

 Based on information provided by each director concerning his or her background, employment and affiliations, the Board has determined that none of our directors, other than Mr. Diez-Canseco and Mr. O'Hayer, has any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Nasdaq listing standards.
-In making these determinations, our Board considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our shares by each non-employee director and the transactions described in the section titled "Transactions with Related Persons."
+Brent Drever, who resigned as a director effective June 9, 2022, was also determined to be independent during his time on the Board.
+In making these determinations, our Board considered all facts and circumstances our Board deemed relevant in determining their independence.
 The Board also determined that each member of our Audit, Compensation and Nominating and Corporate Governance Committees satisfies the independence standards for such committees established by the SEC and the Nasdaq listing standards, as applicable.